Editor: Robert Wringham

 Thanks to Neil for the above pic.

-Formerly a magazine, now a newsletter and blog, we talk about escaping the overbearing world of work, consumer debt, and status anxiety.
+Primarily a small-perss magazine but also a newsletter and blog, we talk about escaping the overbearing world of work, consumerism, and anxiety.
 We see this system as a trap complete with bait and locking mechanisms, and worthy of our efforts to escape.
 We tend to describe the alternative as the good life.

 80% of us are dissatisfied with our jobs; what with them being pointless, boring, deskilled, anxiety-producing, humiliating drudgery and all.